bioinf-benchmarking/mapping-benchmarking/Readme.md

 # Snakemake pipeline for benchmarking read mappers

-This is an attempt at a clean Snakemake pipeline for benchmarking read mappers.
+This is a Snakemake pipeline for benchmarking read mappers.
 The idea behind this pipeline is:

 * It can be used to benchmark new read mappers (no need to spend time writing your own benchmarking scripts if you develop a read mapper).
 * It can be used to get an up-to-date overview of how given read mappers perform on a given type of reads/scenario.
 It is difficult to test and present accuracy/performance across all combinations of paramaters (read length, error rate, error profiles, genome diversity, etc.) when presenting benchmark results in a paper.
 With this pipeline, each person can instead run the benchmarks they find interesting when assessing read mappers.